CQLabs/dart-code-metrics-presets/README.md

 # DCM Presets

-DCM is a static analysis tool that helps you analyse and improve your code quality.
-You can find all available lint rules [here](https://dcm.dev/docs/rules).
+DCM is an advanced linter for Dart and Flutter that helps you analyse and improve your code quality.
+You can find all available lint rules [here](https://dcm.dev/docs/rules/).

 This repository contains a list of predefined presets for DCM: